 You can tell that these roots in the picture above belong to a full grown plant, yet oxygen still affects its growth dramatically.

 That’s why oxygen is even more important in the early stages of germination.

-Because seeds depend on oxygen as the main source of energy, till the first couple of leaves grows and starts photosynthesis.
+Because seeds depend on oxygen as the main source of energy, until the first couple of leaves grows and starts photosynthesis.

-Now let me show you why some gardeners prefer seed starting mixes for sowing seeds indoor, under the light of these germination requirements I just mentioned.
+Now let me show you why some gardeners prefer seed starting mixes for sowing seeds indoors, under the light of these germination requirements I just mentioned.

 A good mix depends on its ingredients because it gives it the characteristics it needs for seed germination.

 Perlite & Vermiculite: Due to the nature of their surface and structure, both Perlite and Vermiculite has the ability to trap as well as drain moisture, along with providing excellent aeration.
 Which makes them excellent ingredients for a seed starting mix.